1 . 5

 video : Cristal Illusion

-"I want the jewelry to be like a ribbon on a woman's fingers.
+“I want the jewellery to be like a ribbon on a woman’s fingers.
 My ribbons are flexible and detachable.
 For grand evenings, you wear the full set.
 For smaller parties, you can remove the main part and large pieces.
-In this way, the set of jewelry is no longer an immutable object.
-Life transforms it and bends it to its needs."
+In this way, the set of jewellery is no longer an immutable object.
+Life transforms it and bends it to its needs.”

-Gabrielle Chanel was fascinated with numerology.
+Gabrielle Chanel was fascinated by numerology.
 Superstition in numbers often guided her decisions and held great significance in her life — most importantly, her lucky number five.
-In the 1.5 – 1 CAMÉLIA, 5 ALLURES High Jewelry collection, numbers take on new significance, paying homage to the singular camellia, the emblematic flower of CHANEL, and the five variations in which it is crafted.
+In the 1.5 – 1 CAMÉLIA, 5 ALLURES High Jewellery collection, numbers take on new significance, paying homage to the singular camellia, the emblematic flower of CHANEL, and the five variations in which it is crafted.

 Adding another layer of luck, nearly half of the collection is transformable, with pieces that can be worn five different ways.

 In 1932, when Gabrielle Chanel created Bijoux de Diamants, her first and only High Jewellery collection, individual pieces were crafted to be worn in multiple ways, bestowing the wearer with versatility and choice.
 These High Jewellery pieces were displayed on life-like mannequins, a then disruptive departure from the velvet and glass cases used at the time, preferring the shape of a woman’s body to emulate the movement in their lives.

 As Mademoiselle used her craft as a medium of expression, the aspect of transformability underscores her deepest, most steadfast belief: Women should have freedom.

 Freedom and transformability became the guiding principles of 1.5 — 1 CAMÉLIA, 5 ALLURES.
 The camellia motif punctuates the collection in unique, surprising ways, with each piece in service to the woman who wears it, adapting to the needs of a life being lived.